Serena Williams: Legacy

-Williams has won the Laureus World Sports Award for Sportswoman of the Year a record four times (2003, 2010, 2016, 2018).
-In December 2019, the Associated Press named her Female Athlete of the Decade for the 2010s.
-In 2024, the International Sports Press Association (AIPS) voted her as the best female athlete of the past 100 years.
-She is the highest-earning woman athlete of all time.
+She and Venus Williams have been widely credited with increasing diversity within tennis and ushering in a new era of power and athleticism on the women's tour.

 For their first match in March 2019, the members of the United States women's national soccer team each wore a jersey with the name of a woman who inspired them on the back.
 Crystal Dunn chose Serena Williams.
+Also in 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Williams for 2003.

 In September 2022, Twitter said that Williams was the most tweeted-about female athlete of all time.

-She and Venus have been widely credited with increasing diversity within the sport.
+She received the Princess of Asturias Award for Sport in 2025.